KILTprotocol/kilt-workshop-101/identity.md

 ## Code

-To generate an identity, we'll use two methods from the KILT SDK.
+To generate an identity, two methods from the KILT SDK are needed:
-* `generateMnemonic` // generates a mnemonic.
+* `generateMnemonic`
 * `buildFromMnemonic` // takes a mnemonic as an input, and outputs an `Identity` instance.

 Create a new file and name it `1-generateMnemonic.js`.